quantstamp/qsp-protocol-audit-contract/README.md

 ### Step 7: Wait for the police to accept your report.

 Police nodes have a certain time to check your report.
 Otherwise a timeout occurs and you can claim the reward regardless of whether the report is correct or not.
+Regardless of whether the police checks your report before the timeout or not, you need to wait the given number of blocks before claiming the reward.

 You can get the timeout value as follows:

 `const timeout = await quantstamp_audit.getPolice().getPoliceTimeoutInBlocks();`